wangtao0101/jest-puppeteer-enhancer/README.md

-# i18n-backend
+# Jest Puppeteer Enhancer
-i18n backend for i18n server
+An enhancer for jest puppeteer with auto-screenshot feature, more readable error and nice markdown reporter.